Death Notices

 Death notices will be considered for publication on the NFDA website and in The Director magazine as space allows.

-He is survived by wife Kathy; sons Andrew, Timothy and Aaron; and five grandchildren.
+Jacobs is survived by wife Toni, children Paul and Jennifer, and five grandchildren.

 retired funeral director, Anamosa, Iowa, died November 30, 2020, at age 89.
 McBride attended Loras College in Dubuque and Indiana College of Mortuary Science and Management in Indianapolis.
 He was a licensed funeral director for more than 60 years, working throughout the state of Iowa; an active member of the Iowa Funeral Directors Association; and a longtime NFDA member.